-- Sudden weakness or numbness on 1 side of your body
+- Sudden weakness or numbness on 1 side of your body.

-- Sudden changes to your vision
+- Sudden changes to your vision.

-- Difficulty understanding what others are saying
+- Difficulty understanding what others are saying.

-- Losing your balance
+- Losing your balance.

-- Feeling confused or dizzy
+- Feeling confused or dizzy.

-- A sudden, very bad headache
+- Sudden, very bad headache.

+- Difficulty speaking or writing.

 What to do if you think you have had a TIA